 The idea of working from home can seem like bliss to someone who has been working nine to five in an office for their entire lives.
 The idyllic days of working in your pyjamas, getting up late, supping your favorite cuppa or venturing to your local coffee shop to people watch while checking emails can appear like heaven.
-However, working from home while working for yourself takes some will power.
+However, working from home while working for yourself takes some will power and if you’re a parent too, you need to be organised.
 It’s all too easy to procrastinate, scroll through your social media feeds for hours on end, and check out the latest rolling news ticker feed.

 If you are starting out on your first entrepreneurial adventure, you might be a little overwhelmed at the sorts of duties that now fall on your shoulders.
 Being concerned with money will be the number one worry.
 However, by working from home you can save massive amounts of cash on hiring an office.
 Instead, working from home could be the ideal solution, at least until you expand and have to hire staff.
 Take a look at the joys of working from home, and also how to survive by ensuring that you maximise your own productivity.

 Wake Up Early